 All students who complete the application process are considered for admission.
 Because of the number of applications we receive, we are not able to offer a space to all who apply.
 To be eligible for admission, families must submit an application by the application deadline, as well as attend both a coffee tour and a family meeting.
 We notify families of admissions decisions by the end of February.
 If we are not able to offer an applicant a space during the initial notification period, the child’s name will be placed in the wait pool and the Admissions Office will contact the family if space becomes available at a later time.
 The Admissions Office contacts all families in the wait pool each October to confirm interest in rolling over the application to the following year.

 Transfer Students Ages Four and Older

 The number of spaces available for transfer applicants varies by grade level and from year to year based on attrition.
 It is not unusual for there to be no openings for a grade, though this may change late in the admission process.
 If no space is available for a child for the upcoming school year, families may roll over the application to the following year.
 There is no need to submit a new application or additional fee.

-When openings arise and following the receipt of all requested information, we will contact families if their child is eligible to fill a space.
-We invite the parents of an applicant, along with their child, to meet with an Admissions staff member.
+When openings arise and following the receipt of all requested information, we will contact families if their child is eligible to fill a space and invite the parents of an applicant, along with their child, to meet with an Admissions staff member.
 The purpose of this meeting is to determine whether the child, the family, and NNM are a good match.
 Elementary-aged children may also spend a day visiting in one of our classrooms.
 Several students will be considered for each available space.
 We make our admission decisions based on the needs and qualifications of the applicants and the needs of the school.